-mapping a user's location inside the 3D world (proximity-based interaction) tracking a device's location relative to the world for fine-tuning the user's location a painting metaphor (using the Wiimote as a pointing device) to select 3D data.
-User study evaluating our current prototype.
+We have described our initial exploration regarding characterizing the 3D problems in the microseismic domain.
+Our goal was to improve interactions by domain experts when navigating and interacting with 3D microseismic data by combining proxemics and a spatially-tracked handheld pointing device (the Wiimote).
+In particular, we designed three interaction techniques: mapping a user's location inside the 3D world directly (proximity-based interaction), tracking a devices location relative to that world for fine-tuning the user's location (device tracking), and a painting metaphor (using the WiiMote as a pointing device).